underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 final case class Suspend[F[_], A](s: F[Free[F, A]]) extends Free[F, A]
 ~~~

-but it certainly wasn't obvious to me *why* this is correct.
-Reading the literature quickly devolves into "doughzoids in the category of pretzelmorphisms" land but there is actually a very simple explanation that doesn't involve abstract alphabet-soup.
+It certainly wasn't obvious to me *why* this is the correct definition.
+Reading the literature quickly devolves into "doughzoids in the category of pretzelmorphisms" land but there is actually a simple explanation that doesn't involve abstract alphabet-soup.

 <!-- break -->

 ## Preliminaries

-The goal of the free monad is to represent a monad with the minimal possible structure.
-Concretely this means separating the structure of the computation from the process that gives it meaning.
+The free monad represents a monad with the minimal possible structure.
+The free monad separates the structure of monadic computation from the process that gives it meaning.
+Concretely this means given any type (that is also a functor)[^coyoneda] we can construct a monad by wrapping it in the free monad.

-Let me give a simple example that doesn't involve any monads.
+Let me give a simple example of this separation of structure and meaning that doesn't involve any monads.
 Consider the expression

 ~~~ scala
 1 + 2 + 3